pmorande27/Solar.py/README.md

 <br/>
 The animation might appear to be stpped at the beginning and when the satellite approaches Mars, this is on purpose as a variable time-step has been implemented, when the probe is near a body it will automatically lower the time step to capture the correct behaviour of the probe.
 <br/>
 Do not add another star type body to the simulation or Probe as they will cause a division by zero.
 Feel free to add any planet that you want from the Solar system. you can use the funtion in writer class or add it by hand.
-If doing the latter please follow the given json format.
+If doing the latter please follow the given json format